Basic Universal Gear

 - You need a clear line of sight between you and the target

 GPS: Direction finding gadget; One of the major works of the devil.
-I do not carry one.
+Brian has lately started using apps on his phone that makes use of GPS, but rarely uses one on the trail.
 There are situations where one could be very helpful, but in order for this to happen, it has to WORK.
 GPS depend on power and satellite signals and you could lose both.
 Also, they are less effective if not combined with an accurate contour map.
 You not only need to know where you are, you must know what is between you and where you need to go.
-My own opinion is, TITWOTD.
-They are not worth the trouble.

-Rope/cordage: I carry 25 feet or so of para cord when I go on extended hikes.
+Rope/cordage: We carry 25 feet or so of para cord when I go on extended hikes.
 Useful for a variety of purposes, from a clothes line to assisting with a shelter to hanging food out of bear reach.
 Or for repairing gear.
 Cordage will be very hard to come by in survival situations.
-Note that I do not expect to use this rope as an impromptu climbing aid; If I did, I would take real climbing rope.
-My opinion is that if you do not have rock climbing or rappelling experience, you should not be trying to shimmy up or down ropes.
-I do not bring rope on day hikes.
+Note that we do not expect to use this rope as an impromptu climbing aid; we would take real climbing rope if we did.
+Brian’s opinion is that if you do not have rock climbing or rappelling experience, you should not be trying to shimmy up or down ropes.
+We do not bring rope on day hikes.

 Two other things about medical kits: